What is the Southborough Community Choice Program?

 Is Southborough the only community in Massachusetts creating this kind of program?

 No. Municipal electricity aggregation has been building momentum across Massachusetts.
-Southborough will be joining more than 70 other Massachusetts communities that already have active aggregations, communities such as Salem, Natick, Chelmsford, Swampscott, Greenfield, Westborough, the communities of the Cape, and many others.
+Southborough has joined more than 100 other Massachusetts communities that already have active aggregations, communities such as Salem, Natick, Chelmsford, Swampscott, Greenfield, Westborough, the communities of the Cape, and many others.